blinq-io/recorder-app-releases/README.md

 Windows/MacOS/Linux machine that interacts with your target application to generate test automation code, record test cases, or run tests.

+### Dependencies

+Make sure you have installed the latest stable version of [Node.js](https://nodejs.org/en) on your system.

 ### Installing the BlinqIO Editor on Windows

 Download the `BlinqIO-Editor-Setup.exe` from the [latest release](https://github.com/blinq-io/recorder-app-releases/releases/latest) to your Windows system and run the installer to install the application.